Broadband

 How fast is fibre broadband?

-Although full fibre broadband can be more expensive than other types of broadband, its reliable, high speed connection means you can complete tasks like email and uploading files much faster, and enjoy consistent, lag-free HD streaming and gaming.
+Although full fibre broadband is sometimes more expensive than other types of broadband, its reliable, high speed connection means you can complete tasks like downloading and uploading files much faster, and enjoy consistent, lag-free HD streaming and gaming.
 You also don’t need a landline.

 Faster than ADSL